 Sabetha returns once you phase a champion to 25%, use on the champion to essentially “Epi bounce” with yourself.

 You will be in charge of kiting.
 Make use of to kill the adds but only after they've thrown a sapper bomb.

 When kiting, try to make sure you’re the one kicking bombs.
 If you’re having issues with Swiftness and mobility in general AND your team has enough Vulnerability output you can swap out for for almost permanent Swiftness.

-You will also be put in charge of Cannons 1 - 3.
-When you do this, you need to remind the Druid to take over as kiter.
+If you are doing cannons you will need to remind the Druid to take over as kiter.
 The follow combo can be used to kill the cannons:

 You can use as an extra safety net to deal with the Fear after the break bars.

 While you can use to deal with the Slublings that spawn, be VERY careful that you do not accidentally on to the player slubling.
 Keep in mind will only bounce to 5 targets and only the 5 closest targets to Slothasor will be affected.
 To Clarify - If there are 5 enemy Slublings closer to Slothasor than the player Slubling you can without having to worry.